Choosing A Pediatrician

-At Henry Ford, our pediatricians practice at more than 20 locations across southeastern Michigan.
-Whether you are in Wayne, Oakland or Macomb county there is a Henry Ford pediatrician nearby.
+At Henry Ford, our pediatricians practice at dozens of locations across south eastern and south central Michigan.
+Where ever you are in these regions, there is a Henry Ford pediatrician nearby.
 Our pediatricians provide primary care services such as checkups, immunizations and prevention, and treatment of common childhood illnesses like ear infections.

 If you have a child with a chronic condition such as diabetes or asthma, our doctors are here to help you manage the condition, as well as educate you and your child on how to manage it from home.
 We also have pediatric specialists that deal in advanced medical and surgical care of children with special issues.

 Where do I start?

 A great place to start when looking for a pediatrician is to ask your OB/GYN for a referral.
 Your OB/GYN will be able to suggest a pediatrician that fits your needs.
 Our pediatricians are happy to meet with parents before the baby is born so you can ask questions and get to know them.

 Questions to ask a pediatrician

 - How soon will the pediatrician see my child?

 - Is the doctor available by phone or e-mail?